BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 Resource request and resource limits should be defined for each container in either a Deployment, DeploymentConfiguration, StatefulSets, BuildConfigs, and CronJob.
 If requests and limits have not been defined, then you will find a resources: {} line for each container.

-Lets create a deployment to test!
+Let's create a deployment to test!
 Create this deployment in your project.

 ```
 apiVersion: apps/v1